sreenaths/mcp-python-sdk/docs/minimcp/README.md

 ### Context Manager

-The Context Manager provides access to request metadata (such as the message, scope, responder, and timeout) directly inside handlers.
-It tracks the currently active handler context, which you can retrieve using `mcp_instance.context.get()`.
+The Context Manager provides access to request metadata (such as the message, scope, responder, and time_limiter) directly inside the handler function.
+It tracks the currently active handler context, which you can retrieve using `mcp.context.get()`.
 If called outside of a handler, this method raises a `ContextError`.

 ```python
 # Context structure